North Macedonia Trip Cost: €30-150 or $34-172 a Day 2026

 The bottom line

-North Macedonia delivers a lot for very little.
-Realistically, budget €30-50 a day as a backpacker, €65-110 for a comfortable mid-range trip, and €150+ to travel in real comfort - with Ohrid in high summer the one line item that can push you up.
-The stable euro peg makes planning easy, the food and buses are cheap everywhere, and the headline sights cost next to nothing.
-If you’re thinking of staying for months rather than days, switch over to our cost of living in North Macedonia guide, which works in monthly rent and bills instead of daily travel budgets.
-Sort out your dates with the best time to visit guide, work out how you’ll move with the getting around guide, and see why it’s all worth it in is North Macedonia worth visiting?
+Budget €30-50 ($34-57) a day as a backpacker, €65-110 ($75-126) for a comfortable mid-range trip and €150+ ($172+) for real comfort, with Ohrid in high summer the one line that can push you over.
+That’s roughly half what the same week costs in Greece, and the euro peg means the figure you plan with in January is the figure you pay in July.
+Staying months rather than days?
+Our cost of living in North Macedonia guide works in monthly rent and bills instead.
+Otherwise, fix your dates with best time to visit, work out the moving parts in getting around, and settle the bigger question in is North Macedonia worth visiting?

 Read also